HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

 Configuration sharing allows one product (the "producer") to share its configuration securely with other products (the "consumers") using Kubernetes Secrets.
 This is an opt-in feature: you control which products share and consume configuration.

+**Key Benefits:**
+- Seamless integration between HCL products without manual configuration.
+- Independent deployment lifecycles for each product.
+- Reduced configuration effort and operational overhead.
+- Each product only consumes relevant configuration data.
+- No single point of failure; products operate independently if shared config is missing.

 For more technical details, see [Design: ConfigMap/Secret Sharing for Co-Deployment](./design-sharing-config-secret-co-deployment.md).

 ---